 Yes!
 This Starbuck copycat ginger matcha drink does have caffeine.
 The caffeine comes from the matcha powder.
 The actual Starbucks drink has 80mg of caffeine per 16 ounces.

-This copycat recipe has about 35mg of caffeine because we’re only using 1/1 tsp of matcha.
+This copycat recipe has about 35mg of caffeine because we’re only using 1/1 teaspoon of matcha.
 If you want a little more caffeine increase the amount of matcha.
 Just know that it will taste a bit different.

 The amazing thing about getting caffeine from matcha green tea powder is that it is a lot more steady compared to coffee caffeine and doesn’t make you crash a few hours after having this drink!